 My take on the different types of training I’ve seen so far, along with some places and the reasoning behind the training provision.
 Note that this article does not sell or advocate any of the training providers or resources – rather, you are advised to build a strategy based on some of the principles in the article…

 Welcome to an article which goes into the land of SharePoint Training.
-This attempts to examine various levels of training and how they can and are being mapped to SharePoint information workers.
+This attempts to examine various levels of training and how they can and are being mapped to SharePoint information workers, irrespective of whether they are SharePoint on-premise, or SharePoint through Office365.
 Please note, that whilst I go into some detail on training delivery that I am not a SharePoint Trainer; however, I think I’ve got enough experience through the implementation of SharePoint Training strategies for many organizations, so I suppose I’ve got some points that may be useful either to you as a trainer, or SharePoint user, or even a programme manager seeking to identify the key areas of SharePoint training delivery.

-Ok, lets begin with an example from a SharePoint support perspective featuring the SharePoint Administrator.
-Imagine yourself as one.
-You are a SharePoint Administrator monitoring your SharePoint environment, and is faceing a whole bunch of REDs (Errors) in the Application Event log.
-After trawling through SharePoint logs, Web.Configs and IIS logs on the screen for several hours, trying this and that, crashing out on numerous occasions; you’ve may have just about had enough.
+Let us begin with a typical picture facing a SharePoint support perspective, featuring the SharePoint Administrator on-premise….
+Put yourself in the shoes of such SharePoint Administrator, monitoring a SharePoint environment, and through the wonderful event viewer on SharePoint servers see a whole bunch of reds (Errors) in an Application Event log.
+After trawling through the sea of ULS logs, Web.Configs and IIS logs on the screen for several hours, trying this and that, crashing out on numerous occasions; you’ve may have just about had enough.
 Your pride may already hurting from the fact that the SharePoint reference manuals are piled high all over the desk, and still the flashes of understanding and inspiration simply won’t come…

-Now, lets cross to the Information Worker, imagine yourself as a SharePoint information worker (thats easy!).
 You have joined an organization who has adopted SharePoint.
 You have been told to use a SharePoint site so you can store your work content in.
 After accessing your site for the first time you are daunted by the options there.
 Site Actions?
 What’s that?
 What’s the Breadcrumb Trail?
 Someone said to get to the ‘Projects Document Library’ by looking in the Quick Launch Bar – What’s that and where is that?
 In fact, what’s a Document Library?
-Faced with these bewildering features and options, and faced with having to just read a book to try to understand what they all mean, you decide to use e-mail….
+Faced with these bewildering features and options, and faced with having to just read a book to try to understand what they all mean, you decide to use e-mail.

-Cross again to the ‘experienced’ SharePoint worker.
 Yes, you may be one of them.
-A person who is comfortable with SharePoint because it does what you currently want it to do.
+You are a person who is comfortable with SharePoint, because SharePoint does what you want it to.
 You are aware of the relevant functions in SharePoint that makes you productive, but want to learn more.